 You can create templates in

 Classic PPMto capture the standard task and role assignments that you want to duplicate in future projects of the same type.
 Use a project template to copy the contents of the template into each new project.
 Use blueprints to define the fields, sections, visuals, and modules shared by one or more templates and further propagated to each new project.
 You can modify any of the copied information from the template in the new project.
-When you create a project from a template, the application prompts you to enter the information requested by the administrator in the
+When you create a project from a template, the application copies the following items into the new project: